lospampa/poseidon/README.md

       - make install

-**IMPORTANT: Poseidon only works with GCC 9.2 versions or superior.**
+**IMPORTANT: Poseidon only works with GCC 9.2 version or superior.**

 How to use Poseidon?